Booker Prize: 1980–1999

 In 1997, the decision to award Arundhati Roy's The God of Small Things proved controversial.
 Carmen Callil, chair of the previous year's Booker judges, called it an "execrable" book and said on television that it should not even have been on the shortlist.
 Booker Prize chairman Martyn Goff said Roy won because nobody objected, following the rejection by the judges of Bernard MacLaverty's shortlisted book due to their dismissal of him as "a wonderful short-story writer and that Grace Notes was three short stories strung together".

-2000–present
+2000–2019

 Before 2001, each year's longlist of nominees was not publicly revealed.
 From 2001, the longlisted novels started to be published each year, and in 2007 the number of nominees was capped at 12 or 13 each year.